microsoft/vscode-docs/blogs/2018/07/12/introducing-logpoints-and-auto-attach.md

 Logging for debugging isn't a new concept but the observation was important:

-**Observation**: Traditional debugging workflows are most focused around slowing down execution to allow a specific set of logic to be inspected, while logging workflows are usually focused around inspecting state and how it changes throughout the normal execution of an application.
-The fundamental observation here is that the two techniques used for different debugging purposes.
+**Observation**: Traditional debugging workflows are most focused around slowing down execution to inspect program logic, while logging workflows usually involve inspecting program state and how it changes during the normal execution of an application.
+The fundamental observation here is that the two techniques are used for different debugging purposes.

 This observation is especially relevant for JavaScript developers, who mostly deal with the complexity of managing state, and this might explain why [most JavaScript developers still prefers to add console.log's](https://christianheilmann.com/2017/07/08/debugging-javascript-console-loggerheads/) to their source code instead of using a script debugger.